Tedezed/kubernetes-containers-tools/liberty/README.md

 ## Backend modes

-All backend use sticky session Nginx or session affinity.
+All backend use sticky session Nginx.

 Default: IP backend from service.